censusreporter/censusreporter/README.md

     chartData = profileData[chartDataID[1]]
     geographyData = profileData['geography']

+#####Required variables

 `chartDataKey`: This tells us everything we need to know to recreate this particular chart from a given set of profile data, and we'll use it to populate embed code if a user asks for it.
-In the example above, this would be `histogram-demographics-age-distribution_by_decade-total`.
+In the example above, this value would be `histogram-demographics-age-distribution_by_decade-total`.

 `chartType`: The first bit of our `chartDataKey`, in this case `histogram`, represents the type of chart we want.
 The `charts.js` library currently supports: